 Well, here’s the story:

 Harry Barber was born in Switzerland and always had a strong fondness for the castles found throughout the country.
 After he was injured in a mining accident, and received a large settlement from the government in the 1920’s, he decided he wanted to travel to Chile in South America.
-On his way through France he was robbed.
-He decided he would work his way to the Americas aboard a freighter.
-The only one that he could find was destined for Montreal – a long way from his dream of Chile.
+On his way through France he was robbed, and decided he would work his way to the Americas aboard a freighter.
+The only one that he could find was bound for Montreal – a long way from his dream of Chile.

 After arriving in Montreal, he began his journey to Chile on foot, and traveled south into Vermont.
-When he reached Grand Isle he came upon a young woman selling fruit.
+When he reached Grand Isle he met a young woman selling fruit.
 She saw that he was hungry, and offered him an orange.

 Harry worked at a variety of jobs, but his true passion was always the castles that he remembered from his homeland.
 He created miniature buildings from local Vermont field stone.
 He was a passionate gardener and groundskeeper, and often loved to enhance the look of his properties by constructing beautiful castles, fountains and stone walls made from local field stone.
 The South Hero stone castles, of course, were all modeled after the castles of his homeland.
 He put such craftsmanship and detail into them, that he soon developed a reputation.
-Soon, he was employed by wealthy patrons to build his miniature castles on their lawns or near their gardens.
-He also was said to build a few fountains.
+Soon, he worked for wealthy patrons – building his miniature castles on their lawns or near their gardens.
+He also built a few fountains.

-It was said that he truly became inspired by his passion of constructing these castles, and tried unsuccessfully to persuade a local museum to display some of his work.
+Harry became truly inspired by his passion of constructing these castles, and tried unsuccessfully to persuade a local museum to display some of his work.
 But the museum turned him down, and told him they were not interested.
 Devastated, he committed suicide in 1966 at the age of 66.
 Though his motives were unclear, some say it was due to a broken heart.
-He deemed himself a failure when he was rejected.
+He deemed himself a failure after being rejected.

 But Harry’s passion lives on.
 There are still some of these fountains and planters displayed on the lawns of several homes in South Hero.
 You can see examples of his passionate craftsmanship by touring the south end of South Hero, especially along West Shore Road.